pingcap/docs/v3.0/faq/data-migration.md

 For binlog replication processing units, manually recover replication using the following solution:

-1. Identify in the upstream the corresponding binlog file has exceeded 4GB when error occurs.
+1. Identify in the upstream that the size of the corresponding binlog file has exceeded 4GB when the error occurs.

 2. Stop the replication task using `stop-task`.

-3. Update the `binlog_name` in the global checkpoints of the downstream  `dm_meta` database and in each table to the name of the binlog file in error; update `binlog_pos` to a valid position value for which replication has completed, for example, 4.
+3. Update the `binlog_name` in the global checkpoints and in each table checkpoint of the downstream `dm_meta` database to the name of the binlog file in error; update `binlog_pos` to a valid position value for which replication has completed, for example, 4.

     Example: the name of the task in error is `dm_test`, the corresponding s`source-id` is `replica-1`, and the corresponding binlog file is `mysql-bin|000001.004451`.
 Execute the following: